 When you’re reading the job requirements and skills that the company prefers you to have, it can be overwhelming.
 The skills required for these job listings are ideals that the company would like, but they aren’t always mandatory.

-On your resume and application, it’s a good idea to include any research or experience that relates to the industry you’re trying to get into.
+On your resume and application, it’s a good idea to include any research or experience that relates to the industry you’re trying to get into — it doesn’t hurt to get a professional-looking resume template and edit it with your achievements.
 While the skills that are listed are good to have, you can try to compensate with other things that you’ve done to make up for any shortcomings.

 The Muse discusses the struggle of getting a job that requires experience when there should be no experience required.
 They suggest that if you “meet over 80% of the requirements listed in a particular posting, don’t overthink it—just apply.”
 This is a good rule of thumb to follow so you don’t miss out on any opportunities because of anxieties regarding your skills.

 If you apply to all of these positions, there’s a possibility that you can be more equipped to handle the job than your competitors.

 Even if your experience isn’t paid, it will still look better to have something rather than not having anything at all.
 Huffington Post mentions that future employers will look for employees who have more experience.
 Especially if you’re fresh out of college, a graduate who has experience already looks better than a graduate who doesn’t have anything.
 Getting internships before graduation will make you look better for employers when they look at your resume.

 Working as an intern is a good way to gain experience before graduating, according to Time.
 When looking for internships, there are a lot of things to consider.
 One important thing can be if the internship is paid or unpaid.

 There are a lot of unpaid internships — it can be harder to land an internship at a company that is willing to pay you.
 When considering if you would like to do an unpaid internship, you have to think of the payment as experience that will help you eventually get a job in the future.